playmaker3/project-alicization/README.md

 # project-alicization
-The main characters of this project are Kirito, eugeo and Alice zuberg.
+The main characters of this project are Kirito, Eugeo and Alice zuberg.